duglin/knregistry/README.md

 ```

 Nothing too exciting here other than the `image` property points to our
 newly created image that's stored in our local Docker Registry.
+Make sure
+the image name here matches the image name from the Task used to build it.

 Let's create it: